Prag8855/aab/content/guides/german-health-insurance.md

 ## What to do next

+### Tell your employer

+When you change your health insurance, you must tell your employer.[^84] You can do this by email.

 ### Get liability insurance

 You should also get [liability insurance](/glossary/Haftpflichtversicherung).
 It's the second most important insurance to have.
 Most Germans have it.
 There are [many types of insurance](/guides/insurance), but health and liability insurance are the most important.